Virginia's Incentives Policy

 The Commonwealth Research Commercialization Fund (CRCF) was established to attract public and private research funding to institutions of higher education and to increase technology-driven economic development in Virginia by focusing on research with great commercialization potential.
 The fund is administered by the Center for Innovative Technology.
 Click here for an overview of the fund.

 The Virginia Small Business Financing Authority (VSBFA) is the Commonwealth of Virginia's economic development and business financing arm.
 We help banks make loans to businesses that can demonstrate repayment ability, but where the bank needs additional collateral support or a more robust secondary repayment source.
 For more information, please visit the VSBFA website.

 The Governor's Agriculture and Forestry Industries Development Fund (AFID) is a discretionary performance-based incentive designed to attract new and expanding agriculture and forestry processing/value-added facilities using Virginia-grown products.
 The AFID program is administered by the Virginia Department of Agriculture and Consumer Services.

 Establishment of Defense Production Zones

-Establishment of a defense production zone allows localities to create special incentives for qualified businesses locating or expanding operations in a zone.
-Virginia's cities, counties and towns have the ability to establish, by ordinance, one or more defense production zones to attract growth in national defense-related businesses.
-Click here for details.
+Virginia’s cities, counties, and towns have the ability to establish, by ordinance, one or more defense production zones to attract growth in national defense-related businesses.
+Each locality designs and administers its own program.
+Click here for more information.